rcolomina/graph_naviagor/README.md

-# Graph Navigator on Data
+# Graph Navigator over a generic type T

-This is an example on how to use metaprogramming to navigate on data arranged into a graph setup.
+This is an example on how to use metaprogramming to navigate over a generic type using a graph arragement setup.

+Specializations have been created for testing purposes.